When you've climbed a flight of stairs, it's rather common to wonder about the number of steps you've covered.

 Climbing a step on stairs is considered equivalent to taking 3.8 steps on level ground due to the extra effort required.

-The number of steps in a flight of stairs is generally 13 to 15.
-This number is found to be rather common due to the ceiling height being either 8 ft. or 9 ft. for most buildings.
+The number of steps in a flight of stairs is generally 13 to 15 for residences.
+This number is rather common due to the ceiling height being either 8 ft. or 9 ft. for most buildings.
+The International Residential Code does not stipulate an exact number of steps for buildings.

 What is a Flight of Stairs?